felixwittwer/homeassistant_automaic_greenhouse/README.md

 # BOM

-**@Hackclub** please note that some parts are abit expensive but I already have them so they are listed here just for reference if somebody wontas to build his own Green Assistant.
-Go here for a list of parts I seek Hackclub sponsorship for.
+**@Hackclub** please note that some parts are a bit expensive but I already have them so they are listed here just for reference if somebody wontas to build his own Green Assistant.
+Go [here](./parts/Hackclub_BOM.csv) for a list of parts I seek Hackclub sponsorship for.

 **sum: 318.49 USD**